EpicPizza/MafiaBot/README.md

 ## Production

-Not sure where I will running the bot, Heroku is kinda expensive now.
+~~Not sure where I will running the bot, Heroku is kinda expensive now.~~ Heroku easy to use and somehow cheaper than google cloud.

 ## Commands